MiriamRGarcia/MiriamRGarcia/README.md

-- 👋 Hi, I’m @MiriamRGarcia, I’m interested in **mathematical models describing microbial growth and death** with temperature or with antimicrobials using (ordinary, partial, stochastic) differential equations
+- 👋 Hi, I’m @MiriamRGarcia, I’m interested in **mathematical modelling (and applications) of microbial growth and death** using (ordinary, partial, stochastic) differential equations
 - Models (🖳), Data (📈) Models&Data (🖳📈) I have been working on

   - 🖳 &nbsp;&nbsp; [Smart active packaging with antimicrobials](https://zenodo.org/doi/10.5281/zenodo.3244153)